AmandaMWilliams/FirstCRUD-Person/README.md

 ### Introduction
 My introduction into SpringBoot and CRUD.
-Completed by following the outline on [Curriculeon](https://curriculeon.github.io/Curriculeon/lectures/java/web/spring/my-first-project/content.html).
+Completed by following an outlined walk-through on [Curriculeon](https://curriculeon.github.io/Curriculeon/lectures/java/web/spring/my-first-project/content.html).

 ### About
 Created: